-"... truth or being do not lie at the root of what we know and what we are, but the exteriority of accidents."
-Michel Foucault is Jazz improvisation: tapping the outer reaches of self and bringing them to the table to be observed, willing to drink of Truth from the Truth boiling in a cauldron of truths and savor its entire trail through ourselves, and sharing the testimonies with all creation . .
+"...truth or being do not lie at the root of what we know and what we are, but the exteriority of accidents."--Michel Foucault

+As my wheels of selves turn, the me at the center reaches for the specks and forms different collages of my heart's legacy which sound and time then give breath.
+I know each speck, collage, and resultant dance like a director in intimate process with an autobiographical sketch.
+When other souls see the song they recollect and recognize their own stories and join in.
+This to me is Jazz improvisation: tapping the outer reaches of self and bringing them to the table to be observed, willing to drink of Truth from the Truth boiling in a cauldron of truths and savor its entire trail through ourselves, and sharing the testimonies with all creation...
 Jazz is tough music and it's taken all my youth to finally make this one CD.
 Between bouts with great doubt and sterling times of incredulous self-belief was my awe from having listened to volumes of legacies of the great masters, and being seized by the feeling of doom.
 After what they all did, what could I possibly offer up to posterity?
-They were the original troubadours of Blackness, their sounds the immediate ascendants of dark struggle, the fruit of harsh birth.
-I'm just some kid from Charter Oak, Hartford with much "church", big ears, and a large music-laden family.
+They were the griginal troubadours of Blackness, their sounds the immediate ascendants of dark struggle, the fruit of harsh birth.
+I'm just some kid from Charter Oak, Hartford with much "church", big ears, and a large music laden-laden family.